unige-biochem/nemo/README.md

 The **`scripts/`** folder contains Python scripts with modular functions that can be (re-)combined for batch analysis or used individually within the main notebook.

 Each script serves a different purpose, such as image/mesh analysis, data input/output handling, visualisation or generation of test data.

-### Adding New Modules

-To add a new module:

-1. Create a new Python script in the **`scripts/`** folder.
-2. Define a main function that takes input and outputs results.
-3. Ensure the script follows the expected input-output format for pipeline integration.

 ---

 ## 🪲 **Debugging**

-- The **`debugging/`** folder contains scripts and logs that help diagnose issues.
+- The **`debugging/`** folder contains scripts and logs that help diagnose issues or develop new modules.
 - If you encounter problems during execution, please test your tools in the  **`sandbox.ipynb`** using Jupyter:

     ```bash